arifkhaan/arifkhaan.github.io/aboutme.md

 </body>
 </html>

-After completing my PhD, I worked as a Post-Doc fellow at [Smart Networing Laboratory (SNL)](https://sites.google.com/view/smart-networking), Chosun University from Nov.
+After completing my PhD, I was a Post-Doc fellow at [Smart Networing Laboratory (SNL)](https://sites.google.com/view/smart-networking), Chosun University from Nov.
 2021 to Mar.
 2022.
 During Post-Doc, I worked on the 1) modelling and performance analysis of the flying adhoc/aerial-terrestrail networks and 2) machine learning empowered wireless networks.

 Then I joined the [Department of Computer Engineering at Chosun University](https://www.chosun.ac.kr) in Apr.
 2022 as an Assistant Professor.
 My current research mainly span in the area of intelligent 5G and beyond networks.